-A child with oral thrush might also have cracking and redness at the corners of their mouth.
+A child with oral thrush might also have cracking and inflammation at the corners of their mouth.
 They might not be able to taste things as well as usual.

 If a baby is breastfeeding, they can pass on thrush, which can cause a nipple infection.
-This kind of infection causes red, sensitive and cracked nipples.
-Your breast might hurt during feeding and you might have a stabbing pain deep in your breast.
+This kind of infection causes inflamed, sensitive and cracked nipples.
+Your breast might hurt during feeding, and you might have a stabbing pain deep in your breast.

 Does your child need to see a doctor about oral thrush?

-- you see white patches on the inside of your child’s mouth
+- has white patches on the inside of their mouth

-- your child suffers from thrush infections that keep coming back, even though you’re using treatment recommended by a health professional
+- suffers from thrush infections that keep coming back, even though you’re using treatment recommended by a health professional

 Oral thrush treatment